What is a Marketing Channel?

 If you are engaged in online direct selling, your company website will most likely act as the main distribution channel for your product or service.
 This is where your bottom-of-the-funnel prospects will come to request a demo or purchase your product directly.
 While your website acts as a primary distribution channel for your product, it can also be a promotional tool.
 Marketing automation tools can be used to deliver customized landing pages and sales copy depending on where a visitor originates from, the information you have collected about them, and whether they fit a buyer persona you have previously defined.

 Search engines are one of the most valuable marketing channels for promoting your business.
 In fact, there is an entire marketing discipline called search engine optimization (SEO) that focuses on implementing techniques to help your website rank more highly on search engine results pages (SERPs).
-A high search ranking can indicate your legitimacy and authority as an organization and generate organic traffic with substantial ROI.

 Email Marketing